 Like a giant pupil in a sea of turquoise, the Belize Blue Hole is a perfectly circular limestone sinkhole more than 300 feet across and 412 feet deep.
 The array of bizarre stalactites and limestone formations which mould its walls seem to become more intricate and intense the deeper one dives.
 The temperature at 130ft is about 76F with hardly any change throughout the year at that depth.

 For all the practical purposes the over 400-foot depth makes the Blue Hole a bottomless pit.
 The walls are sheer from the surface until a depth of approximately 110 feet where you will begin to encounter stalactite formations which actually angle back, allowing you to dive underneath monstrous overhangs.
 Hovering amongst the stalactites, you can’t help but feel humbled by the knowledge that the massive formation before you once stood high and dry above the surface of the sea eons ago.
-The feeling is enhanced by the dizzying effect of nitrogen breathed at depths.
 The water is motionless and the visibility often approaches 200 feet as you break a very noticeable the rmocline.
 Recently, Caribbean reef sharks have also taken up residency in the Blue Hole, creating more excitement for divers.

 Besides the Belize Blue Hole, Lighthouse Reef Atoll features many more world class dive sites including the Aquarium and Half-moon Caye Wall.
 The wall is a shallow drop-off beginning with huge nuggets of coral lying on a white sand bottom.
-A series of tunnels and swim-through pierce the wall.
-Schools of grouper and eagle ray are often seen swimming in the blue.
-This spectacular site is usually included with a dive trip to the Blue Hole.
+A series of tunnels and swim-through that pierce the wall harbors schools of grouper and eagle rays.

 Day trips to the Great Blue Hole is available from most coastal and island destinations in Belize however, they are way more frequent from Ambergris Caye, Caye Caulker and the private island resorts at Lighthouse Reef and Turneffe Atoll.
 Bear this in mind if the Blue Hole is a priority on the list of tours you want to do when you visit Belize.

-We arrange diving and snorkeling day trips to the Blue Hole from Ambergris Caye and Caye Caulker.
-(From Placencia and other destinations groups only)
+We can arrange diving and snorkeling day trips to the Blue Hole from Ambergris Caye and Caye Caulker.

 - 3 Dive sites with 1 tank dive at each sites